pnx/lualine-lsp-status/README.md

     -- true if icon should also be color coded. colored = true,

+    -- List of filetypes to disable this component for. disabled_filetypes = {},

     -- Colors used.
     colors = {
         -- Color used if there are one or more clients connected